 The Federal Work-Study program provides jobs for students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work related to the student's course of study.
 Funds under this program are limited and do not have to be repaid.

 William D. Ford Federal Direct Loan Program

 Subsidized Direct Loan

 Federal Subsidized loans are available to students with financial need.
 Students may borrow up to $3,500 for their first academic year, $4,500 for the second academic year and $5,500 for the third and fourth academic years at a fixed interest rate which is established annually by the U.S. Department of Education.
 Current interest rates can be found at https://studentloans.gov .
 The interest is paid by the federal government while students are in school.
 Interest begins accruing at the time students cease full-time enrollment or fail to carry at least one-half the normal full-time College workload.
 Regular payments begin six months after students cease enrollment or fail to carry at least one-half the normal full-time College workload.
-First-time borrowers may not receive this type of loan for more than 150 percent of the length of their program of study; U.S. Department of Education may stop paying interest if student who received Direct Subsidized Loans for maximum period continues enrollment.
+First-time borrowers may not receive this type of loan for more than 150 percent of the length of their program of study; U.S. Department of Education may stop paying interest if a student who received Direct Subsidized Loans for maximum period continues enrollment.